solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 <img align="left" src="/files/bdo_truevalue/coconut.png" height="20"> &thinsp; coconuts
 <img align="left" src="/files/bdo_truevalue/onion.png" height="20"> &thinsp; white onions

 Knowing the true value of rare materials becomes important once you're comparing different recipes.
-For example
+Theer are two scenarios where I like to use the true value of materials (rather than their market price):

 1) What is the most profit I can get out of this material?
 2) Which route of gathering->crafting different materials is the most profitable?